GuildCrafts/web-development-js/_goals/302-Concept_Focus-UI_and_UX.md

   - [ ] A list of user stories in a `stories.md` file.
   - [ ] A set of wireframe files in a `wireframes/` subdirectory.
   - [ ] A set of mockup files in a `mockups/` subdirectory.
+  - [ ] A style guide specifying colors, typography, and guidelines for key components.
 - [ ] Implementation subdirectory for each product includes:
   - [ ] A static web site (front-end only) with views matching the design mockups.
+  - [ ] Static design assets (images and fonts).
   - [ ] "Proof-of-concept" behavior (i.e. core UX features are there, but don't need to be fully functional).
 - [ ] All code added to implementation is added through pull requests that reference the user stories and/or mockups it implements.
 - [ ] The best resources you find for learning testing are added to a file `resources.md`.